 Getting their name from the way they clumsily walk on land, it’s the common loon.
-There are 4 known species of loon: Pacific loon, red-throated loon, Arctic loon and yellow-billed loon.
-They may look awkward on land, due to their legs being positioned too far to the rear of their bodies but they are excellent swimmers and divers because of their leg positioning.
+There are 4 known species of loon: Pacific, red-throated, Arctic, and yellow-billed.
+They may look awkward on land, due to their legs being positioned too far to the rear of their bodies but they are excellent swimmers and divers because of this leg positioning.
 The common loon breeds in forested lakes and large ponds in Iceland, Greenland, and the northern parts of North America.
 In the winter, they live along the Pacific and Atlantic coasts of Iceland, Europe, and North America.
 Loons are listed as Least Concern by the IUCN.

 First the Stats…